Using the ECS managed Docker platform branch in Elastic Beanstalk

-This topic provides information about the ECS-managed Docker platform branches for Amazon Linux 2 and Amazon Linux 2023.
-It also applies to the retired platform branch Multi-container Docker on AL1 (also ECS managed), if you're planning to migrate it to one of the supported platform branches.
+This topic provides an overview of the Elastic Beanstalk ECS managed Docker platform branches for Amazon Linux 2 and Amazon Linux 2023.
+It also provides configuration information that's specific to the Docker ECS managed platform.

 Migration from Multi-container Docker on AL1